Lester Frank Ward: Political beliefs

-Ward approached society through the lens of producerism, or the celebration of productive workers, for example artisans, skilled laborers, merchants, and craftspeople, as opposed to nonproducers who simply accumulated capital and resources., Ward believed that government should provide society with understanding of socioeconomic conditions to ensure that the state progressed as a whole.
-Ward was critical of "privilege, monopoly, and the evils of financial capitalism", and supported abolitionism, temperance, and public education.
+Ward approached society through the lens of producerism, the celebration of productive workers such as artisans, skilled laborers, merchants, and craftspeople, as opposed to nonproducers who simply accumulated capital and resources.
+Ward believed that government should provide society with understanding of socioeconomic conditions to ensure that the state progressed as a whole.
+Ward was critical of "privilege, monopoly, and the evils of financial capitalism" and supported abolitionism, temperance, and public education.

 Nature, evolution and conservation

-Ward had a lifelong interest in nature, beginning in childhood and extending throughout his time as a government clerk active in local biological societies, and as a formally trained paleobiologist.
-Ward engaged with Lamarckian ideas, or the theory that the natural environment shapes organisms.
-Ward wrote on the topic in Neo-Darwinism and Neo-Lamarckism, and was enthusiastic in his support of Darwin's findings and theories.
+Ward had a lifelong interest in nature, beginning in childhood and extending throughout his time as a government clerk active in local biological societies and as a formally-trained paleobiologist.
+Ward engaged with Lamarckian ideas, the theory that the natural environment shapes organisms.
+Ward wrote on the topic in Neo-Darwinism and Neo-Lamarckism and was enthusiastic in his support of Darwin's findings and theories.

 Reflecting a popular trend at the time, Ward made connections between evolution, patterns in the natural world, and his perspectives on society.
-Ward wrote that "the process of evolution is organization", reflecting that in his opinion "the process is the same" across biological, chemical, physical, and social forms of organization.
-Ward believed that "the universal comprehension of nature" would lead to a situation where "every human could do his part", stressing that recognising this interconnectedness and interdependence "should inspire one to add to the whole" and to "contribute one's share to life's great continuous flow."
+Ward wrote that "the process of evolution is organization," reflecting his opinion that the process is the same across biological, chemical, physical, and social forms of organization.
+Ward believed that "the universal comprehension of nature" would lead to a situation in which "every human could do his part."
+He stressed that recognizing that interconnectedness and interdependence "should inspire one to add to the whole" and to "contribute one's share to life's great continuous flow."

 Ward understood human conflict and war as evolutionary forces responsible for progress.
-From Ward's perspective, conflict enabled the rise of Homo Sapiens over other creatures, and saw the expansion of what he considered to be more technologically advanced races and nations.
-Ward saw war as a natural evolutionary process that could be painful, slow, and ineffective.
-He argued to recognize these characteristics of war, but to replace it with a more progressive system which minimized harm.
+From Ward's perspective, conflict enabled the rise of Homo sapiens over other creatures and saw the expansion of what he considered to be more technologically advanced races and nations.
+He saw war as a natural evolutionary process that could be painful, slow, and ineffective.
+He argued to recognize those characteristics of war but to replace it with a more progressive system, which minimized harm.